Transition to the Koala Room

 Welcome to the Koala Room.
-Children in this room are aged from approximately 2.2 -3 years old.
-The Koala room is lead by a team who consist of Michelle, Kim, Rasika, Angel & Zaide (Diploma in Children's Services).
+Children in this room are aged from approximately 2.4 - 3 years old.
+The Koala room is lead by a team of 4 - 5 educators.
 Together, this dynamic group provide a nurturing environment, rich in language, literacy, artistic expression, dance, music, art, craft and follow the children's interests to enhance their physical, social, emotional and cognitive development.

 This Transition Time Fact Sheet will let you know what goes on in the Koala Room and how it may differ from the Wombat Room.

 The main differences from the Wombat Room

 When children move into the Koala room they take up residence in the Kinder House.
 Instantly they don't go to crèche anymore but you hear their little voices echo, I'm not a baby.
 I'm a kinder now.
 As well as having morning tea and lunch, children in the Kinder house enjoy a slightly larger afternoon tea, when they are more ravenous from their little brains and bodies working overtime.

 As per the Wombat room, the Koala's do have a sleep after lunch, on floor mats with each child having their own bed bag.
 Many 3+ year olds are weaning out of this routine so non-sleeping Koala's have a rest period where they can enjoy music books and a relaxing environment, and then they join the Magpie group for some activities while their peers still sleep.
 Both toilet and nappy change facilities are available in the Koala room.
 Parents are welcome to leave nappies/pull-ups in bags or give them to staff to be placed in the nappy change room.
 Regarding toilet training, staff are supportive and happy to engage with parents in the toilet training process.